goncaloccastro/scintilla/README.md

 that can then be used for property based testing.

-If you're looking for a library to test DataFrame assertions I recommend using the [chispa](https://github.com/MrPowers/chispa) library as it contains several method to help in comparing DataFrames.
+If you're looking for a library to test DataFrame assertions I recommend using the [chispa](https://github.com/MrPowers/chispa) library as it contains several methods to help in comparing DataFrames.

 ## DataFrame Generator